 These two species often co-exist in the same habitat and overlap readily in the United States and Mexico.
 Even in ranges where only one of these species would be expected.
 It is good to know the ways to tell them apart just in case.

 We hope you found this article helpful.
 Please feel free to contact us to suggest other similar articles or provide feedback.

 This spring has been good for Ibises in Wisconsin as several have already been reported.
 Ibises are rare Wisconsin visitors that usually make their appearance during migration and only rarely breed in the state.
 There are two species of Ibis that occasionally pass through: the White-faced Ibis, and the Glossy Ibis.
 While both are rare, the Glossy is the more uncommon of the two in our state.

 Ibises are generally not difficult to identify.
 They are relatively large birds with bright reddish-brown bodies, complete with iridescent green wings, long legs, and a long, curved bill.
 However, while an Ibis itself is distinctive, the differences between the White-faced Ibis and the Glossy Ibis can be tricky as some of the defining details are minor.

 The White-Faced and Glossy Ibis are both more distinctive during breeding season when their markings are more prominent.
 In fall, they become almost impossible to distinguish.
 For this reason, we will focus on breeding season identification tips.

-As far as their size, a Glossy Ibises is on average the larger of the two species.
+As far as their size, a Glossy Ibis is on average the larger of the two species.
 Glossy Ibises can range anywhere from 18.9-26 inches.
-A White-Faced Ibis is typically between 18.1-22 inches.
-While there certainly is a size difference, given their averages it would still not be out of the realm of possibility for a White-Faced to be larger than Glossy.
+A White-faced Ibis is typically between 18.1-22 inches.
+While there certainly is a size difference, given their averages it would still not be out of the realm of possibility for a White-faced to be larger than a Glossy.
 For that reason, this feature alone should not be used to identify.